karlmdavis/ansible-role-ldap/README.md

 Unless/until these modules makes their way upstream into Ansible, the documentation for them is only available embedded in their code (see the link for each, above).

-These modules are published on [Ansible Galaxy](https://galaxy.ansible.com) here: TODO.
-They can be installed from there by TODO.
+These modules are published on [Ansible Galaxy](https://galaxy.ansible.com) here: <https://galaxy.ansible.com/karlmdavis/ansible-role-ldap/>.
+They can be installed from there by running a command such as the following:

+    $ ansible-galaxy install karlmdavis.ansible-role-ldap

 Requirements
 ------------

 This role supports Ansible 2 and later.
 For the specific versions that it's tested against, see the values for "`ANSIBLE_VERSION`" towards the top of [.travis.yml](./.travis.yml).
+They should work on any Linux platform, but are only automatically tested on Ubuntu 12.04 (as that's what Travis CI provides).

 License
 -------